gvwilson/thirdbit/src/fiction/madica/index.md

 ## Taking Command!

-The stairs went up and up—one hundred, two hundred, so many that Madica would have lost track if she had been counting.
-Each landing had a door on either side, and on each door hung a small green sign, but Madica didn't stop to read them this time.
-All she could think about was the zombie robots that would be waiting for her at the top, and Ike, unconscious in the hallway with Laurellen fretting over him, and the snarkasaurus's hands welded to the door.
+The stairs went up and up.
+Madica didn't try to count them this time.
+All she could think about was
+the zombie robots that would be waiting for her at the top, Ike unconscious behind her with Laurellen fretting over him, and the snarkasaurus's hands welded to the door.

 "Do you think it hurt?" she asked the cat.
 "Her hands, I mean."

-"Probably quite rather, I'd guess," the cat replied.
+"Probably quite a lot," the cat replied.

 They climbed the rest of the stairs in silence, stopping only when they reached the final landing.
 "Now what?"
+Madica puffed,
-Madica puffed, eyeing the door that still lay slightly ajar.
+eyeing the door that still lay slightly ajar.

 The stump of the cat's tail twitched from side to side.
 "Now I distract them while you get to the command chair.
+After that…"
-After that…" If the cat could have shrugged, it would have.
+If the cat could have shrugged, it would have.

 "After that, what?
 Hey!"
 But the cat had slipped through the door.

-For a moment—just a moment—there was silence, and then three things happened in quick succession:
+There was a brief moment of silence, and then three things happened in quick succession:

 1. The cat yowled, "So, it *is* you!"
-2. Mr. Poudell's voice thundered, "Get that cat!"
+2. Mr. Poudell's voice snapped, "Get that cat!"
-3. A triple dozen hollow voices began moaning, "Braaaains… fresh braaaains…"
+3. A chorus of hollow voices began moaning, "Braaaains… fresh braaaains…"

-Madica pulled open the door just in time to see the room explode into chaos.
-The cat was already in the air, leaping and ducking and kicking and tripping.
-One robot zombie after another was knocked backward or off its feet (or hooves, or tentacles, or tires), but it wasn't going to be enough.
-There were just too many, and the cat's luck and skill couldn't last forever.
+Madica yanked the door open just as the room exploded into chaos.
+The cat was in the air,
+leaping and ducking and kicking.
+One robot zombie after another was knocked off its feet, hooves, tentacles, or tires, but there were too many of them, and the cat's luck and skill couldn't last forever.

+In the midst of it all,
+Mr. Poudell sat in the command chair.
+He looked exactly as always:
+a wrinkled old face,
-But what Madica saw through it all was Mr. Poudell sitting in the command chair.
-He looked exactly as he always had: thin hair combed across his head, pale, watery eyes behind little silver-framed glasses, a tie that didn't quite hang straight, and old.
-"Get that cat!" he repeated, pointing in case the zombies had any doubt about which cat he meant.
+thin hair combed across his head, pale, watery eyes behind little silver-framed glasses, and a tie that didn't quite hang straight.
+"Get that cat!" he repeated,
+pointing in case the zombies had any doubt about which cat he meant.

+As if on signal,
-That's when the cat made its move.
+the cat made its move.
 It swung around an ostrich's neck, bounced off the back of what Madica now knew was called a megatherium, and launched itself straight at Mr. Poudell.

 Madica's teacher moved faster than she'd ever realized he could, but the cat was faster.
+*Whack!*

-*Whack!* The cat's kick connected with Mr. Poudell's forehead.
+The cat's kick connected with Mr. Poudell's forehead.

+*Sproing!*
-*Sproing!* Mr. Poudell's head flew off.
+Mr. Poudell's head flew off.

 *Clank!
+Clonk!*
-Clonk!* It bounced off a control panel and fell to the floor.
-A moment later, Mr. Poudell's body fell forward with a soft thump.
+The head bounced off a control panel and fell to the floor.
+A moment later, Mr. Poudell's body fell forward with a thump.

 The zombie robots instantly stopped moving.
 Madica yelled, "Yay!
 We did it!"

 The cat didn't answer.
-It didn't answer, and it didn't move, and suddenly Madica's heart was in her throat.
-She rushed over to the little bundle of fur draped across the arm of the command chair and gingerly reached out.
+It didn't answer,
+and it didn't move,
+and suddenly Madica's heart was in her throat.
+She rushed over to
+the little bundle of fur draped across the arm of the command chair and gingerly reached out.

-It was still alive, but Madica could hear the ugly rasp in its breath.
+The cat's breaths were ragged and painful.
 "Broke… my… ribs…" the cat wheezed.

-"Sh…" Madica said in the same voice her mother had used when she had broken her arm.
-"It's OK.
-It's going to be OK.
+"And… other things too… I think."

+"Sh…"
+Madica said,
+blinking back sudden tears.
+"It's all right.
+It's all right.
 You were magnificent."

 "I… was… rather… wasn't… I?"
 The cat struggled to raise its head.
 "Would… you… mind…?"

 "What?
 Mind what?"

 "Scratching… my… ears…" the cat wheezed.
 "It's… the other… thing… you primates… are… good for…"

+Hesitantly,
-Hesitantly, Madica put her hand on the cat's head and began to scratch.
+Madica put her hand on the cat's head and began to scratch.
 After a moment it started to purr a broken, rattling purr.

 "You… must… hurry…" the cat finally said.
 "He'll… be… back… soon…"

 "Back?"
 Madica looked from the headless body lying on the floor beside her to the bodiless head on the other side of the chair.
 "How can he come back from that?"

-"Just… another… robot…" The cat feebly licked a paw and tried to clean its ear, but couldn't raise its leg far enough.
+"Just… another… robot…"
+The cat feebly licked a paw and tried to clean its ear, but couldn't raise its leg far enough.

+Suddenly furious,
-Suddenly furious, Madica took a step and kicked Mr. Poudell's head as hard as she could.
+Madica took a step and kicked Mr. Poudell's head as hard as she could.
 It flew across the room—

 —straight into Mr. Poudell's arms.
 "Tsk tsk," he said in his gravelly voice.
 "That's not very nice."
+Behind him,
-Behind him, the panel that had opened in the wall slid closed with an ominous *click*.
-He put the head down on the control panel nearest him and took off his glasses.
+the panel that had opened in the wall closed with an ominous *click*.

+Mr. Poudell put the head down on the control panel nearest him and took off his glasses.
 "You've caused quite a lot of trouble, young lady," he said as he cleaned them with the end of his tie.
-"Right now, for example, the children in your class all think I've fallen asleep at my desk.
-Who knows *what* mischief they'll get up to?"
+"Right now, for example,
+the children in your class all think I've fallen asleep at my desk.
+Who knows what mischief they'll get up to while I'm here talking to you?"
 He replaced his glasses and blinked his pale, watery eyes.
-"Who knows *how* naughty they'll be while I'm here talking to you?"

 "But how?"
 Madica asked, her mind racing.
 The command chair was right behind her…

 "How?"
-Mr. Poudell laughed the world's driest laugh.
+Mr. Poudell laughed a gravelly laugh.
 "I've been moving my mind from one robot to another for a long, long time."

 "Why?
 Why would you…?
 Why?"
 She tensed, ready to jump.
 She would only have one chance…

 "Why?"
-Mr. Poudell's voice was suddenly as cold and as empty as outer space.
+Mr. Poudell's voice was suddenly as cold and empty as outer space.
 "So I can *stop*, that's why."
 He moved his arms from side to side as if he was plucking a note from a slot in a desk, scribbling on it, and stuffing it into another slot.
 "Busy, busy, busy, I've been *quite* busy thank you, for *millions of years*!
-I was the very first creature *Himself* enhanced, and I've been slaving away ever since.
+I was the very first creature Himself enhanced, and I've been slaving away ever since.
-*You* get holidays. *You* get presents.
+*You* get holidays.
+*You* get presents.
 What do you think *we* get?
 Nothing!
 Nothing but more work, work, work."

-For just one moment Madica forgot about the asteroid, and the cat wheezing on the arm of the command chair, and everything else.
-For just one moment, all she could imagine was Mr. Poudell and the deskbot and whatever other bodies he had worn spending year after endless, lonely year making notes of which creatures had been naughty and nice.
+For just one moment Madica forgot about the asteroid and the cat wheezing on the arm of the command chair and everything else.
+For just one moment,
+all she could think about was Mr. Poudell and the deskbot and whatever other bodies he had worn spending year after endless, lonely year making notes of which creatures had been naughty and nice.

-"Why didn't you just stop?" she breathed.
+"Why didn't you just quit?" she asked.

 "Because I *can't*," Mr. Poudell snapped.
 He tapped the back of his head.
 "Any more than your little friend Ike could go home.
-It's all part of being enhanced, you see.
-It's all part of Himself's wonderful plan to welcome his daughter home, but *where were we*?
-Where were we in that plan, eh?"
+It was all part of Himself's plan to welcome his daughter home, but where were we in all that, eh?
+Where were we in that plan?"

+He took a breath.
+"I'm sorry,"
+he continued evenly.
-He took a breath to calm himself.
-"I'm sorry.
-I have waited so long.
+"I have waited so long.
 I am *so* close.
-You weren't a bad student, as mammals go, but I can't let you stop me, not now."
+You weren't a bad student as mammals go, but I can't let you stop me, not now."

-He tossed his head aside and straightened his tie.
+He tossed his old head aside and straightened his tie.
 The cat struggled to get its legs underneath it, but slumped back onto the arm of the chair, too weak even to stand.
-As Mr. Poudell stepped forward to do whatever he was going to do next, Madica leaped into the command chair and pressed three buttons in quick succession.
+As Mr. Poudell stepped forward,
+Madica leaped into the command chair and pressed three buttons in quick succession.
 Sixteen!
 Orange!
 Kneecap!

+"No!"
-"Stop!"
-Mr. Poudell commanded, but he was too late.
-With a *smack*, Madica slapped her hand down on the big red button in the center of the control panel.
+Mr. Poudell barked, but he was too late.
+With a *smack*,
+Madica hit the big red button in the center of the control panel.

 </section>